STEP UP Project Goals:

 There are more than 1.3 million students who take high school physics every year (not including Physics First), of whom more than 600,000 are women (White & Tesfaye, 2011; White & Tesfaye, 2014).
 Furthermore, there are approximately 27,000 high school physics teachers in the nation (White & Tyler, 2014).
 If these teachers recruited 13,500 more young women to a physics major, the representation of women will reach 50%.
 For high school physics teachers, that equates to inspiring only one additional female student to pursue physics every two years – an accomplishable goal!

-Evidence-based resources to facilitate female students seeing themselves as a “physics person,” and becoming interested in physics careers are available including:
+Evidence-based teaching resources to facilitate female students seeing themselves as a “physics person,” and becoming interested in physics careers are available including:

 - Everyday Actions - strategies for reducing marginalization in the classroom and recognizing students as physics people